leonardolima/bandwidth-reduction-analysis/README.md

 ### Running

-At this point, only the bandwidth minimization solution found [here](docs/references/cuthill1969.pdf) is already implemented.
-In the [bandwidth_minimization.cpp](src/bandwidth_minimization.cpp) file, you can find a function named *execute_algorithm()*, from which it is possible to change the matrix that you are currently working on.
+Currently, just the motivation of the work is fully working, more specifically the impact of bandwidth reduction when numerically solving the heat equation using the Crank-Nicolson method.
+In the [main.cpp](src/bandwidth_analysis/main.cpp) file, you can change the parameters accordingly.

-In the [src](src/) directory there is a **Makefile**.
+Inside the [src/bandwidth_analysis](src/bandwidth_analysis) and [src/](src/) directories there are **Makefiles**.
 You can run

 ```
-make
+$ make
 ```

 And

 ```
-./main
+$ ./main
 ```

 You may need to change the permissions of **main** in order to execute it.
 When finished, just type

 ```
-make clean
+$ make clean
 ```

 ## License

-This project is licensed under the GPL-3.0 license - see [LICENSE.md](LICENSE.md) for details.
+This project is licensed under the GPL-3.0 license - see [LICENSE](LICENSE) for details.